Best flower delivery services for Valentine's Day

 Giving flowers on Valentine's Day is an easy win but it's certainly not impossible to mess up.
 Ordering your bouquet online and well ahead of Feb.
-14 is one way to ensure you can get the prettiest petals and aren't get stuck with what's left at the grocery store -- which, I can tell you from personal experience is often quite sad.
+14 is one way to ensure that you can get the prettiest petals and don't get stuck with what's left at the grocery store -- which, I can tell you from personal experience, is often quite sad.

-Arranging a curated delivery of fresh roses or other Valentines's Day flower arrangement online is also incredibly simple.
-Thanks to the proliferation of online floral delivery outfits, intricate floral designs, rustic bouquets and potted plants are available and ready to ship at a moment's notice or schedule ahead of time, and your selection is bigger than an English garden.
-The best flower delivery services for Valentine's Day -- or any day -- offer beautiful blooms that are often sourced from an independent florist or floral designer.
+Arranging a curated delivery of fresh roses or other Valentine's Day flower arrangement online is also simple.
+Thanks to the proliferation of online floral delivery outfits, intricate floral designs, rustic bouquets and potted plants are available and ready to ship at a moment's notice or schedule ahead of time, and your selection of options is bigger than an English garden.
+The best flower delivery service options for Valentine's Day -- or any day -- offer beautiful blooms that are often sourced from an independent florist or floral designer.
 The world of floral design is ever-evolving, and there are many wonderful, modern arrangements full of rare and exotic flowers available from our favorite online flower delivery services.

 A floral gift is a great offering for any occasion, not just Valentine's Day, including as a warm gesture in these dark times for someone you haven't seen much in the past year.
 A florist-designed bouquet of fresh flowers or potted plants might be just the thing to brighten up an otherwise gloomy week.
-Most of these online florists even offer contactless delivery for people who are playing it extra safe during the pandemic.
+Most of these online flower delivery service options even offer contactless delivery for people who are playing it safe during the pandemic.

 Read more: Don't procrastinate: Save 25% on Valentine's Day flowers

 So, if a gorgeous bouquet or unique arrangement is something you're ready to send your Valentine, best friend, mother or anyone else, read on.
-No matter the occasion, there are bushels of perfectly arranged blooms waiting to be sent safely to a special someone in your life and we've got the best digital delivery services to order online flowers for Valentine's Day this year.
+There are many beautiful flower arrangement styles waiting to be sent safely to a special someone in your life and this guide will help you find the best online flower delivery options for Valentine's Day this year.

-Bouqs sources its flowers and plants from eco-friendly sustainable farms, and it offers same-day and next-day delivery if needed.
+Bouqs sources its flowers and plants from eco-friendly sustainable farms, and it offers same day delivery and next day delivery if needed.
 This flower delivery service offers seasonal arrangements of fresh blooms like the Tropical Love, as well as more traditional bouquets like the Angels, which features dozens of light pink roses.
 This online flower delivery company also has sympathy arrangements, which make a thoughtful gift for someone missing a loved one.
 All of its arrangements are so stunning that it will be hard to pick just one.

 Additionally, if you're looking for a wonderful gift for that hard-to-shop-for person in your life, you might want to get a Bouqs subscription -- you can choose to have the freshest flowers delivered right to their door on a regular basis.
 It's a thoughtful gift that keeps on giving, and getting flowers online is way easier than going to your local florist.

-Note: This story was originally written by Camryn Rabideau and has been updated by David Watsky.